American Indian Wars: Effects on the American Indian population

 The 2020 United States Census found 3,727,135 Americans who identified themselves as being solely American Indian or Alaskan Native, about 1% of the US population.
 A combined total of 9,666,058 Americans identified themselves as being Native American or Alaskan Native (including in combination with another race), about 3% of the US population.
 The 2011 Canadian Census found 1,836,035 Canadians who identified themselves as being First Nations, Inuit, or Métis (mixed race), about 4.3% of the Canadian population.
 No consensus exists on how many people lived in the Americas before the arrival of Europeans, but extensive research continues to be conducted.
 Contemporary estimates range from 2.1 million to 18 million people living in North America (excluding Mexico) prior to European colonization.
 About 600,000 Native Americans lived in the areas comprising the modern United States in 1800 (including areas not part of the 1800 United States), shortly after the country's independence.
 This was reduced to an estimated 250,000 by 1890 before increasing in the 20th century.

 The number of Indians dropped to below half a million in the 19th century because of Eurasian diseases such as influenza, pneumonic plagues, and smallpox, in combination with conflict, forced removal, enslavement, imprisonment, and outright warfare with European newcomers reduced populations and disrupted traditional societies.

-The United States Census Bureau (1894) provided their estimate of deaths due specifically to war during the 102 years between 1789 and 1891, including 8,500 Indians and 5,000 whites killed in "individual affairs."
+The United States Census Bureau (1894) provided their estimate of deaths due specifically to violence during the 102 years between 1789 and 1891, including 8,500 Indians and 5,000 whites killed in "individual affairs."
 Violent deaths totaled about 28,500 whites and 45,000 Native Americans over more than 40 conflicts:

 The Indian wars under the government of the United States have been more than 40 in number.
 They have cost the lives of about 19,000 white men, women and children, including those killed in individual combats, and the lives of about 30,000 Indians.
 The actual number of killed and wounded Indians must be very much higher than the number given ...
 Fifty percent additional would be a safe estimate.

 Jeffrey Ostler, the Beekman Professor of Northwest and Pacific History at the University of Oregon, stated, "it was genocidal war."
 Xabier Irujo, professor of genocide studies at the University of Nevada, Reno, stated, "the toll on human lives in the wars against the native nations between 1848 and 1881 was horrific."